Example

 Modifying the dictionary/named tuple of optimization parameters

 Sometimes it is necessary/convenient to modify the dictionary/named tuple of optimization parameters.
-This is easily done using the set_x0
+This is easily done using the set_x0, set_lb, set_ub, set_dv, and set_description functions.
+Here we will activate the scalar1 design variable:

 x = rand(length(x0)) # design variable values provided by optimizer